damog/blog/source/_posts/features-on-dancer-1-130.md

-Title: New features on Dancer 1.130
+title: "New features on Dancer 1.130"
 Date: 2010-02-08 22:36:50
 Tags: dancer,perl
 ---